Thursday, March 19, 2026

 That situation continued until the (Confederate) court-ordered sale of all of Uriah Levy’s estate’s property in the fall of 1864, two years after his death.

-Auriana Woods (beflow) majored in African American Studies as an undergraduate at Brown University.
+Auriana Woods (below) majored in African American Studies as an undergraduate at Brown University.
 She received her MA in Oral History from Columbia University before joining Monticello as an oral historian for Getting Word in June of 2023.

 That came at a propitious time for Getting Word, as the program had recently received a $3.5-million grant from the Mellon Foundation.